windmill-labs/windmilldocs/blog/2023-03-20-handler-slack-commands/index.md

 ### Inputs

-There are two workflow inputs:
+There are two workflow inputs that are passed to your flow everytime a command is emitted after you have setup the Slack command integration in Windmill:
-- **response_url**: this is the slack webhook url provided by Windmill.
+- **response_url**: this is the url to be used by your flow to respond to the caller using the slack client.
 It will be automatically completed by the command once you've connected Slack to the Windmill workspace.
 - **text**: the text following the `/windmill` command and written on Slack.
 The following step will make sense of it.

 ### Text parser